GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 that your site picks up the new behavior. {% endAside %}

-These changes are backwards-compatible with browsers that have correctly implemented earlier versions `SameSite` or do not support it at all.
-By making these changes to your cookies, you are making their intended use explicit rather than relying on the default behavior of the browser.
+These changes are backwards-compatible with browsers that have correctly implemented earlier versions of the `SameSite` attribute, or just do not support it at all.
+By applying these changes to your cookies, you are making their intended use explicit rather than relying on the default behavior of the browser.
 Likewise, any clients that do not recognize `SameSite=None` as of yet should ignore it and carry on as if the attribute was not set.

 Additionally in Chrome, if you also enable the `cookies-without-same-site-must-be-secure` flag then you must also specify